Meh, I’ve seen worse.

 Every year exposes the movie reviewing fellowship to a couple of delusional, talent-free putzes with the family money and the chutzpah to get a movie made and “distributed.”
 I saw one back in September, “Mike Boy,” that may be the best illustration ever of the maxim, “Not everybody who can get a movie made, should.”

-But “worst” isn’t really the label those who have turned “The Room” into cult film have embraced.
+But “worst” isn’t really the label those who have turned “The Room” into a cult film have embraced.
 “Best worst film ever made” is what they see in it.
 And that’s harder to debate.
 As awful as “Mike Boy” is, nobody will remember it.
 It takes a special madness and singular, delusional sense of self to conjure up a “Plan 9 from Outer Space” or “Tusk.”

 Tommy Wiseau, whose proud, dedicated ineptitude is the subject of an awards season favorite, James Franco’s “The Disaster Artist,” is just such a crank.